 What I needed wasn’t a special diet.
 I needed a lifestyle change.

 Why I care so much about helping others

 My name is Brooke and I love to cook, so I enrolled in nutrition and anatomy courses.
 Finally, I started to understand the connections between how I felt and what patterns the doctors were looking for.
 I learned how to better prepare for the appointments with the health professionals who were supporting me, and how to implement the recommendations they gave me.
-That’s what lead me to become certified as a professional Health Coach and Strategic Life Coach.
+That’s what lead me to become certified as a professional Health Coach, Strategic Life Coach and Personal Trainer.

 What else might you want to know about me as a person?